grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 <ol><li>Create a PR against the local repository that includes the Markdown file.
 </li>
 <li>Add the image reference to the Markdown file.<br><br>
-We do not expect you to test that the image renders in a local build of the help documentation.
-The Grafana technical documentation team will ensure that the image reference works correctly.</li><br>
+You do not need test that the image renders in a local build of the help documentation.
+The Grafana technical documentation team makes sure that the image works in a PR review.</li><br>
 <li>Attach the image to the GitHub PR description.</li>
 </ol>
 </td>